wykwit-tylko/proxy-manager-vibes/README.md

 ### 3. Kimi K2.5

-**FAILURE**
+Iterations to complete: **1**

-I've tried letting it run for more iterations and I've tried giving it more directed instructions, but at this time the model gets completely lost.
+~~I've tried letting it run for more iterations and I've tried giving it more directed instructions, but at this time the model gets completely lost.
 It starts exploring and finishes the run before doing any implementation.
 It sends down invalid tool calls.
 Maybe something is wrong with my harness, maybe the issue is that this model is still too fresh, but it just doesn't work.
 It can emit some code, but it completely fails when working on projects.
 From the benchmarks and the original announcement this seems to be a good model for writing, planning, splitting work, and creating prompts for other agents.
-Unfortunately it miserably fails as an executor.
+Unfortunately it miserably fails as an executor.~~

+Another attempt a few days later gives drastically different results.
+This solution has everything that is good about the one from Kimi K2 Thinking, but it's just better all around.
+No more hallucinations, way more precision.
+For some reason this model still has issues working in a loop, but it's also really good at managing other subagents.
+It's a good middleman for communicating with more focused agents, more specialized models, and orchestrating them.

+The concerns I had with the implementation that K2 Thinking did do not apply here.
+There's a nice and clean entry point with tracing configured for proper error logging.
+The rest is delegated either to TUI or CLI modules.
+The TUI is the best so far, we even got a tab with live log view.
+It's still writing a lot of mod files in otherwise empty module directories, but the results are very good.

+I wanted to praise this model more, but I did the code review about a week ago and can't remember the details anymore.

+Subjective Rank: A

 ### 4. Kimi K2 Thinking